SummitPublicSchools/spswarehouse/README.md

 The Info Team service account e-mail is `jupyter-sheets@sps-warehouse.iam.gserviceaccount.com`

-`GoogleSheets` is really an instance of `gspread.Client`, so you use the entire [`gspread`](https://gspread.readthedocs.io/en/latest/) Python API.
+`GoogleSheets` is really an instance of `gspread.Client`, so you can use the entire [`gspread`](https://gspread.readthedocs.io/en/latest/) Python API.

+`GoogleDrive` is an instance of `pydrive.GoogleDrive`, so you can use the [`pydrive`](https://pythonhosted.org/PyDrive/) Python API.

 ### Accessing data

 From Jupyter Notebook, open and run `googlesheets-example.ipynb` for a basic example on loading a spreadsheet and reading sheet data into `pandas.DataFrame`.

+`googledrive-example.ipynb` contains basic examples of exploring Drive via Jupyter.
+Note that this class only handles files uploaded to Drive; it's not useful for handling Google Sheets, Google Docs, etc.

 ### Uploading to warehouse